TIL: `steampipe`

 What I have shown is also currently not possible as a component can not be

-defined while we are in the middle of another component (`ds.page` in this
+defined while we are in the middle of another component (ds.page

 invocation.
 This problem will also go with time.